Arlodotexe/strix-music/README.md

 # Welcome to the open source alpha

-We spent the last 2 years were designing and refining the SDK, making sure it could cleanly handle anything we threw at it.
+We spent the last 2 years designing and refining the SDK, making sure it could cleanly handle anything we threw at it.

 The foundation has been laid, and we've entered the next stage in development: **open source alpha**.